 Birth Control Depletes Zinc

 Alice’s labs also revealed she was low in zinc.
-Birth control depletes nutrients like crazy, including zinc, which is essential for immune function and skin health.
+Birth control depletes nutrients like crazy, including zinc.
+Zinc is necessary for healthy immune function and skin.
+It has the ability to inhibit bacteria from growing in your sweat glands, which is one way that pimples arise.

-Zinc also keeps your testosterone in check, helps your skin flourish, and support the immune system in regulating the bacteria that can lead to acne.
+Zinc is necessary for helping you use vitamin A. Vitamin A is well recognized for its ability to support healthy skin and reduce acne.
+It's important to keep your testosterone in check to allow your skin to flourish, and as mentioned, support the immune system in regulating the bacteria that can lead to acne.

 Birth Control Disrupts the Microbiome.